kaitlin-fair/JBCS_pong_lua/README.md

 function example()
       -- variables
       name = "World!"
-      -- unless the keyword local is used variables are believed to be global values local a = 5
+      -- unless the keyword local is used variables
+      -- are considered global values
+      local a = 5
     print("Hello,", name)
 end